 With Public DeliveryExhibition Utopian Days, 2014

 Kacey Wong – The Real Culture Bureau, 2012, installation view, Nowon Art Museum, Seoul, South Korea, 2014

-Utopian Days – Freedom was an exhibition at the Total Museum of Contemporary Art, Seoul, one of South Korea’s leading art museums, and later was shown at the Nowon Culture and Arts Center, Seoul, South Korea.
+Utopian Days – Freedom was an exhibition at the Total Museum of Contemporary Art, Seoul, South Korea’s first private art museum.
+Later it was shown in the same city at the Nowon Culture and Arts Center.